obsidianmd/obsidian-help/en/Obsidian Sync/Sync limitations.md

 ### Does Obsidian Sync live-reload my settings?

-No, plugins, settings, and theme updates from one device, will require a restart of the application on the other devices once the update is received.
+No. Plugins, settings, and theme updates from one device will require a restart of the application on the other devices once the update is received.

 ### Can I use a third-party sync with Obsidian Sync?